CJMenart/MetadataRepresentationProject/axioms.md

 ### Axioms
 * Car SubClassOf conductingManeuever exactly one maneuver.
 	"A Car is always conductingManeuever exactly one manuever."

+## General (Not Module-Specific)
+* T SubClassOf for-all hasValue only xsd:AnyValue
+	"All stubs (using the hasValue relationship) point to an xsd primitive."

 ## Rules about Maneuevers (not real/in graph at this time)